CoFH/cofh.github.io/docs/flux-infused-pickaxe/index.md

 ### Weapon
 An uncharged flux-infused pickaxe has an attack speed of 1.2, and deals 2 damage.
-When charged, it deals 4 damage as well as 1 'flux damage' (a special type of damage that bypasses armor), and consumes 200 RF per hit.
-When empowered, its attack speed is raised to 1.6, its flux damage is raised to 4, and it consumes 800 RF per hit.
+When charged, it deals 4 damage as well as 1 flux damage (a special type of damage that bypasses armor).
+When empowered, its attack speed is raised to 1.6 and its flux damage is raised to 4.

 ### Enchantments
 A flux-infused pickaxe has an